-Once you have successfully passed your Qualifying Exam and Portfolio requirements, you become a doctoral candidate.
-Doctoral candidacy forms are available in the Graduate Studies Office in the College of Education in room 102A Willard Hall or the Graduate College's 'Graduate Student Community' shell on Canvas.
-This form should be completed by all members of your advisory committee at the end of the portfolio meeting, assuming that you have already successfully passed your qualifying exam.
+Once you have successfully passed your Qualifying Exam requirements and have an approved dissertation prospectus or proposal, you become a doctoral candidate.
+Doctoral candidacy forms are available on the Graduate College's 'Graduate Student Community' shell on Canvas.
+This form should be completed by all members of your advisory committee at the end of the oral defense or your proposal.
 You should be familiar with Graduate College requirements regarding deadlines for submitting this form.
 Students must receive formal admission to doctoral candidacy 6 months prior to graduation (see Graduate College Academic Calendar for exact dates).